kaliberjs/use-subtitles/readme.md

 ## Usage with `ReactPlayer`
 As long as you are able provide the underlying `HTMLMediaElement` of your dependency, the library should work.

 Because `ReactPlayer` only provides the underlaying ref whenever it deems it ready, we need to set it through the `onReady` method (up until that time, its value will otherwise be `null`).
-The example below sets given ref through the `setSubtitleRef` method.

 ```jsx
 import { useSubtitles } from '@kaliber/use-subtitles'